 FAQ: What types of nose surgery does my health insurance cover?

 Generally speaking, health insurance plans will cover you if you suffer from a condition that impairs the way your nose functions, and cannot be remedied simply by medication.

 For example, common conditions that the majority of insurance carriers fully cover include: a deviated septum, recurrent acute sinusitis, enlarged turbinates, nasal valve stenosis, or a nasal fracture.

 There are several steps in order to have these procedures covered by your insurance.
 First, you must meet with a surgical specialist.
-Ear, nose and throat doctors (ENT), commonly called otolaryngologists, or a facial plastic surgeon, must examine you to make the determination that you indeed suffer from a medical condition.
+Ear, nose and throat doctors (ENT), commonly called otolaryngologists, or a facial plastic surgeon (an ENT with additional training in facial aesthetics), must examine you to make the determination that you indeed suffer from a medical condition.
 The specialist must also come to the conclusion that this type of condition must be treated with surgery, and that over the counter or prescription medications will not effectively improve your condition.

 Dr. Bennett will outline a surgical treatment plan that is tailored to you, and recommend this plan to your insurance company.
 If you need a sinus CAT scan, you will see Meaghan, our office manager, who will pre-approve and schedule your test.
-Some insurance carriers require that we speak to a representative to approve your sinus CAT scan, but if you like, we will approve your test in 10 to 15 minutes.
+Some insurance carriers require that we speak to a representative to approve your sinus CAT scan, but we can normally approve your test in 10 to 15 minutes.